 Database columns map to Python attributes - newly created columns appear in objects instantly.

-Powerful Joins Join any table to any other irrespective of database schema.
+Powerful Joins Join any table de 5 to any other irrespective of database schema.

-Filter result set based on columns of multiple tables.
+Filter result set based on columns of multiple times tables multiplication.

-Optimized Loads Load joined objects from multiple tables in a single SQL query.
+Optimized Loads Load joined objects from multiple times tables multiplication in a single SQL query.

 Easily control pre-loading by using lazy attributes.